ardijanr/screen-modes/README.md

 X11

-Opens a window that lets you click on what screen you want active and immediately closes after click/enter
+Opens a floating window that lets you click on what screen you want active and immediately closes after click/enter

 TODO:
-- Fix Floating on tiling window manager
-- Fix close after click

 - Fix select with keyboard arrows/vim
-- Fix darker background color

-Fatures:
+Features:

 - Only Primary
 - Only Secondary
-- Duplicate (True duplicate, highest common resolution)
+- True duplicate, highest common resolution)
-- Extend (highest available)
+- Extend (highest available on both monitors)

-Future:
+Future Features:
 - Screen position left or right